The Complete List of 64 I Ching Hexagrams

 The King Wen sequence, used on this page, is the traditional arrangement dating back over 3,000 years.

-The I Ching contains exactly 64 hexagrams, each composed of six lines that are either Yin (broken ⚋) or Yang (solid ⚊).
+The complete chart contains exactly 64 I Ching hexagrams.
+Each figure (also known as a gua) is composed of six stacked lines that are either Yin (broken ⚋) or Yang (solid ⚊), representing all possible states of change in the universe.

 What is the Book of Changes?

-The Book of Changes (I Ching or Yi Jing) is an ancient Chinese divination text dating back to approximately 1000 BCE.
-It uses 64 hexagrams to provide wisdom and guidance.
+The Book of Changes (I Ching or Yi Jing) is an ancient Chinese philosophical and divination text dating back over 3,000 years.
+It utilizes the deep meanings of the 64 I Ching hexagrams to provide structured wisdom, profound insights, and guidance for modern questions.

 How do I find the hexagram that applies to me?